 All international students with student visas residing in Japan (including exchange students) are required by law to enroll in the National Health Insurance program.
 You cannot voluntarily withdraw from the program.
-You may withdraw from the insurance program when you depart Japan and return your residence card, or when you find a job and enroll in other health insurance through your employer.
-Enrolling in National Health Insurance and Making Claims
+You may withdraw from the insurance program when you depart Japan and return your residence card, or when you find a job and enroll in other health insurance through your employer. • Enrolling in National Health Insurance and Making Claims

 Enrolling in National Health Insurance can be done at the insurance office of your local government office.
 International students who lived outside of Japan before entering APU will enroll in the National Health Insurance Program during the orientation period.
-National Health Insurance Certificates (health insurance cards) will be issued at a later date.
+Staff from Beppu City Hall will come to APU to distribute National Health Insurance Certificates (health insurance cards) at a later date.
 A new health insurance card will be mailed to you every July in the following years.